marcusolsson/obsidian-projects/README.md

 Until then, make sure that the values for the field have the same format, to make it easier to detect the field type.

+### What about mobile support?

+I enabled the plugin to be installed on mobile devices in [#161](https://github.com/marcusolsson/obsidian-projects/issues/161).
+Unfortunately, it became clear the plugin needs more work in order to run well in the mobile app.
+Debugging plugins for Obsidian mobile is rather difficult at the moment, as you can only really test it by making a public release.

+Rather than causing frustration while trying to enable the plugin, I've officially disabled mobile support for now.
+Let me know if you're interested in working on this.

 ## Learn more

 If you'd like to see Projects in action, check out any of these amazing resources made by users.